redox-os/book/src/ch12-04-creating-proper-pull-requests.md

 1. Click in the "Merge Requests" on the left side.
 1. Select your fork branch and create the merge request.
 1. If your merge requests is ready, send the link on [Redox Merge Requests](https://matrix.to/#/#redox-mrs:matrix.org) room.

+- Remember that you will need to update your forks manually in web interface (delete the fork/create a new fork if the upstream repository push commits from other contributors).